Where to Stay in Kyoto First Time: 7 Best Areas

 Central Kyoto neighborhood provides plenty of accommodation options.
 You can choose a hotel that is located close to the Imperial Palace.

-Best places to stay in Central Kyoto for first-timers:
+Best places to stay in Central Kyoto:

 • luxury ($$$): Kyoto Brighton Hotel, 5-star hotel, located in a quiet residential area, in the heart of Kyoto, a 5-minute walk from Kyoto Imperial Palace.